YuriSizuku/demo-SdlFramework/README.md

 `CLayerGL`:  the layer for rendering, for using different shaders or defered rendering

-`CShadowMapLayerGL(not finished)`:  generate the shadow map by every light, point light, direction light
+`CLayerShadowGL(not finished)`:  generate the shadow map by every light, point light, direction light

-`CEnviromentLayerGL(not finished)`:  Dynamic Environment Mapping: viewing to each direction (without shadow)
+`CLayerEnviromentGL(not finished)`:  Dynamic Environment Mapping: viewing to each direction (without shadow)

-`CBlendLayerGL(not finished)`:  blend all textures(such as shallow, reflect, sky box) for defered rendering

 `CLayerHudGL`: show the small window for debug information as HUD